robertochello/robertochello/README.md

 # Roberto Chello
 **Computer Engineer | Robotics and Automation**

-🚀 Passionate about AI, automation, and robotics.
-I enjoy solving complex problems and developing efficient, real-world solutions in robotics and computer engineering.
+🚀 Passionate about automation, robotics and AI.
+I enjoy solving complex problems and developing efficient, real-world solutions in robotics/automation and computer engineering.
 Open to new challenges.

 ---
+## 💻 Work Experience
+**PLC Software Engineer**
+_Development of Programmable Logic Controller (PLC) logic for industrial automation systems._

+Main responsibilities:
+ - Design and programming of Siemens S7-1200/1500 PLCs using TIA Portal.
+ - Configuration and management of operator interfaces.
+ - Maintenance and updates of PLC software on operational installations.

 ## 🎓 Education
 **Master's Degree in Computer Engineering - Robotics and Automation**